Resampling, Model Selection, & Regularization

 ames <- make_ordinal_ames()

 Our goal will be to build models to accurately predict the sales price of the home (Sale_Price).
-First, we need to first explore our data before building any models to try and explain/predict this target variable.
+First, we need to explore our data before building any models to try and explain/predict this target variable.
 We can look at the distribution of the variables as well as see if this distribution has any association with other variables (only after splitting the data described below).
 We will not go through the data cleaning and exploration phase in this code deck.
 For ideas around exploring data (albeit on a categorical target, not continuous one) you can look at the code deck on Logistic Regression.

 Before exploring any relationships between predictor variables and the target variable Sale_Price, we need to split our data set into training and testing pieces.
 Because models are prone to discovering small, spurious patterns on the data that is used to create them (the training data), we set aside the testing data to get a clear view of how they might perform on new data that the models have never seen before.